robmarkcole/tagbox_python/README.md

 **Limits** With a free license of Tagbox you are limited to teaching 20 tags.

-**Output** At the end of the teaching process the file `failed_log.txt` will be written.
-This file logs all failed teaching, allowing you to check why an image has failed to be taught.

 [Run Tagbox in tag only mode with](https://machinebox.io/docs/tagbox/recognizing-images):
 ```
 MB_KEY="INSERT-YOUR-KEY-HERE"